 The graphic shows the number of days over the year when conditions are lethal for human beings under the different RCP-scenarios.
 There are physical borders to the bodies’ ability to maintain 37°C in the core, which is depending on the outside temperature and humidity.
 Above certain thresholds – as for many mammals – sweating becomes ineffective at dissipating heat.
 For RCP8.5 (“business as usual”), the areas around the equator are projected to become practically uninhabitable, since more than 350 days of the year the conditions will exceed human thermoregulatory capacity.
 Keep in mind here that at least the predictions of the IPCC are considered to be conservative and many of the actually measured effects are exceeding the forecasts in its severity and pace of progression5.

-In the light of scientific predictions like this, by continuing mining the most GHG-polluting fossil fuel we know of – lignite coal – the German government and RWE are knowingly risking helping to create a largely uninhabitable planet for humans.
+In the light of scientific predictions like this, by continuing mining the most GHG-polluting fossil fuel we know of – lignite coal – the German government and RWE are knowingly risking to create a largely uninhabitable planet for humans.
 I don’t claim that they consciously aim for an outcome like this, but since in this decade-long debate and fight they were constantly presented with the facts by scientists, any decisions made to prolong the life of this industry embodies political incompetence.
-This is especially true if you compare the situation to countries like Sweden which since the 1970s have managed to already largely put into place what is necessary to prevent catastrophic climate change.6
+This is especially true if you compare the situation to countries like Sweden which since the 1970s have managed to already largely put into place what is necessary to tackle the problem.6

 1 Global risk of deadly heat, Camilo Mora et al, Nature Climate Change, Volume 7, Pages 501–506 (2017)